NLP in Design Evaluation

 1MIT 2The Pennsylvania State University

 When evaluating designs, we aim to capture a range of information including usefulness, uniqueness, and novelty of a design.
 The subjective nature of these concepts makes their evaluation difficult.
-Despite this, many attempts have been made and metrics developed to do so, because design evaluation is integral to innovation and the creation of novel solutions.
-The most common metrics used are the consensual assessment technique (CAT) and the Shah, Vargas-Hernandez, and Smith (SVS) method.
-While CAT is accurate and often regarded as the "gold standard," it heavily relies on using expert ratings as a basis for judgement, making CAT expensive and time consuming.
+Despite this, many attempts have been made, and metrics developed to do so because design evaluation is integral to innovation and the creation of novel solutions.
+The most common metrics are the consensual assessment technique (CAT) and the Shah, Vargas-Hernandez, and Smith (SVS) method.
+While CAT is accurate and often regarded as the "gold standard," it heavily relies on expert ratings as a basis for judgment, making it expensive and time-consuming.
 Comparatively, SVS is less resource-demanding, but it is often criticized as lacking sensitivity and accuracy.
 We aim to take advantage of the distinct strengths of both methods through machine learning.
-More specifically, this study seeks to investigate the possibility of using machine learning to facilitate automated creativity assessment.
+More specifically, this study investigates the possibility of using machine learning to facilitate automated creativity assessment.
 The SVS method results in a text-rich dataset about a design.
-In this paper we utilize these textual design representations and the deep semantic relationships that words and sentences encode, to predict more desirable design metrics, including CAT metrics.
+In this paper, we utilize these textual design representations and the deep semantic relationships that words and sentences encode to predict more desirable design metrics, including CAT metrics.
 We demonstrate the ability of machine learning models to predict design metrics from the design itself and SVS Survey information.
-We demonstrate that incorporating natural language processing (NLP) improves prediction results across all of our design metrics, and that clear distinctions in the predictability of certain metrics exist.
+We demonstrate that incorporating natural language processing (NLP) improves prediction results across all of our design metrics and that clear distinction in the predictability of certain metrics exist.

 The figure above shows the overall architecture of our model.
-We experiment with different methods to predict the five different design metrics: Usefulness, Elegance, Drawing, Uniqueness, and Creativity.
-Our different methods stem from using three different representations of a design, as well as three different regression models.
-The different design representations are derived from data available in the design itself and the unprocessed SVS features.
+We experiment with different methods to predict the five design metrics: Usefulness, Elegance, Drawing, Uniqueness, and Creativity.
+Our different methods stem from using three different representations of a design as well as three different regression models.
+The different design representations are derived from data available in the design and the unprocessed SVS features.

 @inproceeedings{edwards2021formfunction,